MonikaNovak/Memoization_task/README.md

 # Memoization

+A function that memoizes the result of a function and caches this result for a limited amount of time.
+The cache key is either defined by provided resolver function or created from the memoized function.

+Run `npm test` to execute the unit tests via [Chai](https://github.com/chaijs/chai).

 A general introduction into memoization: https://en.wikipedia.org/wiki/Memoization

-See memoization.js and test.js for the required functionality.
-Please provide a design rationale documenting your decisions (in code).